Join us throughout February for special events surrounding Ball State’s Centennial Celebration of its proud past and bright future.

 Student Social Media Takeover

-The University will be turning over the management of its Snapchat account to College of Health students on February 5, 13, and 21.
+The University will be turning over the management of its Snapchat account to College of Sciences and Humanities students on February 5, 13, and 21.
 Be sure to follow us and check out what a day in the life is like for our students!

 Follow Us on Snapchat